luketeaford/manchego/README.md

 - [ ] Show usage examples in small chunks
 - [ ] AddToOutput vs AssignToOutput (assign is probably better)
 - [ ] Solve suspicious similarity with variadic args for single and double hyphen options
+- [ ] Use markdown for logo in readme instead of HTML